eladses/tkinter-calculator/README.md

 # tkinter calculator
 calculator app.\
 using Tkinter for GUI.\
-with an queue automaton to check if the input is valid.\
+with a queue automaton to check if the input is valid.\
-\

 - automaton:\
 ![alt text](automaton.png)